-The West Palm Beach Police Department (WPBPD) requires a capital purchase of a replacement end-of-life specialty vehicle utilized by the Police Department Bomb Squad for FY2025.
-The end-of-life specialty vehicle is no longer operationally reliable for conducting Explosive Ordinance Disposal (EOD) functions and investigations.
-The updated replacement vehicle is required and/or mandated in order for the WPBPD to continue to provide the City with EOD services and conduct operations.
-The WPBPD is requesting allocation of funds to replace the current nineteen (19) year old EOD vehicle with the following: (1) 2025 International MV607 SBA EOD vehicle including Emergency Vehicle Inc. (EVI) up fitting.
+The Police Department (PD) requires funding for replacement of the current end-of-life specialty vehicle utilized by the Bomb Squad.
+The current specialty vehicle is no longer operationally reliable for conducting Explosive Ordinance Disposal (EOD) functions and investigations.
+PD will replace the current nineteen year old EOD vehicle with a 2025 International MV607 SBA EOD vehicle.